GhettoBastler/BusDisplay/README.md

 - Change the hostname to **busdisplay**.
 - Check **Enable SSH**.
 You can leave the option to use password authentication checked.
 - Leave the default username as **pi** and choose a password.
 - Check **Configure wifi** and type in your SSID and wifi password.
-Change the country to France
+Change the country to FR.
 - Check **Set locale settings** and change the time zone to Europe/Paris

 Write the image on the SD card, then insert the card into the Raspberry Pi and power it on.